keboola/developers-docs/extend/common-interface/actions.md

 do not load the configuration from Storage, you need to fully specify the whole configuration.
 If any of your parameters are encrypted, they will be decrypted before passing to your application.

-*Note: Do not specify the `action` attribute in the request body.
+Do not specify the `action` attribute in the request body.
 It's already in the URI.
-Use any of `parameters`, `storage` or `runtime` as you would when storing the configuration to Storage.*
+Use any of `parameters`, `storage` or `runtime` as you would when storing the configuration to Storage.

+*Note: use https://syrup-docker.keboola.com/ for running calling this part of the API.*

 ### Exit Codes